Sruth in Aghaidh an Aird

-Sruth in Aghaidh an Aird (Irish for "stream against the height"), sometimes called The Devil's Chimney, is Ireland’s highest waterfall, with a height of 150 m.
-It is in the Dartry Mountains in the west of Ireland, marking part of the border between County Sligo and County Leitrim.
+Sruth in Aghaidh an Aird (Irish for "stream against the height"), is Ireland’s highest waterfall, with a height of 150 m.
+It is in the Dartry Mountains in the north-west of Ireland, marking part of the border between County Sligo and County Leitrim.

 It flows for around 200 days a year, from the southern side of the Darty Mountains plateau, into Glencar Lough.
 The waterfall's Irish name comes from the phenomenon where southerly winds sometimes blow the water backwards up and over the cliff edge.
 A public hiking trail has been established allowing access close to the base of the falls.